XtremeAAA/Datathon-2025/README.md

 ## Project Overview

-This project analyzes ski resort visitation and climate data from 2010–2024, focusing on the relationship between weather and weekly visitor numbers at various Australian ski locations.
+This project analyses ski resort visitation and climate data from 2010–2024, focusing on the relationship between weather and weekly visitor numbers at various Australian ski locations.

-The repository contains R and Python scripts for data analysis, visualization, and reporting.
+The repository contains R and Python scripts for data analysis, visualisation, and reporting.

 ---